sdporzio/ArchiverRateAnalyzer/README.md

 In order to use it, source 'sourceMe.sh'.
 You must be in the ArchiverRateAnalyzer folder.
 You must then write the list of variables you want to analyse in 'channelNames.dat' and run 'extractRates.py' to get the rate for the channels and 'plotRates.ipynb' (jupyter notebook) to plot data.

-You have to change variables in these two files if you want different channels.
+You have to change variables in these two files if you want different timeperiods or different step size.

 For reasons of security, the password to access the database is not provided in the scripts.
 In order to have access you can either:
 - Create a file called 'password.txt' in 'Modules/' which contains the password.